oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

-You may now **proceed to the next lab**.
-If you do not want to proceed further and would like to finish the LiveLabs and clean up the resources, then perform task 4 below.
+You may now **proceed to the next lab** to run a sample XA application.
+If you do not want to proceed further and would like to finish the LiveLabs and clean up the resources, then complete **Lab 6: Environment Clean Up**.

 ## Learn More